Top Ryde City: 21st Century

 and a near fatal workplace accident.
 In addition to this, the local Chamber of Commerce raised some concerns with the project managers about the movement of trucks near the site, although these seem to have been dealt with by the project managers with the termination of contracts with trucking companies.

-The original owners of Top Ryde City entered administration in 2011 (similar to a Chapter 11 bankruptcy) appointing McGrathNicol.
-The new owners of Top Ryde is now Blackstone Group which purchased the centre in November 2012.
+The original owners of Top Ryde City entered administration in 2011 with McGrathNicol appointed administrator.
+Top Ryde was sold to Blackstone in November 2012.

 In 2014 property developer Crown Group Holdings completed the final apartments in its 653-apartment development, Top Ryde City Living.
 The seven-tower residential complex is home to more than 600 residents and positioned above Top Ryde City Shopping Centre with views to the Sydney Harbour Bridge, Blue Mountains and North Shore.

-The development was awarded the NSW President's award in 2014 by the Urban Development Institute of Australia (UDIA).
+The development was awarded the NSW President's award in 2014 by the Urban Development Institute of Australia.

-On 21 May 2018, Blackstone announced that Top Ryde City is for sale which is worth $700 million.